blakeseow-cloud/Soft-Kitty-Documentation/docs/master-gpu-healthbar/customize-font.md

 - `Star`
 - `Skull`

-These symbols are useful when formatting health text through the `Value Format` field in [Bar Settings].
+These symbols are useful when formatting health text through the `Value Format` field in [BarSettings].

 ---